codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 {:/}

 ### `runtimes` directory
-The `runtimes` directory includes subdirectories specific to each GitOps Runtime installed in the cluster, always with `in-cluster.yaml`, and optionally, application manifests for other clusters.
+The `runtimes` directory includes subdirectories specific to each GitOps Runtime installed in the cluster.
+Every subdirectory always has an `in-cluster.yaml`, and optionally, application manifest YAMLs for other clusters.
+The `runtimes/<runtime1>` subdirectory for example, includes the `in-cluster.yaml`, and a `remote-cluster.yaml` for the remote cluster also managed by the same Runtime.

 **Example application manifest for in-cluster.yaml**